 The proportion doubled to 11.8% for the 2016 MacBook Pro, which uses a butterfly key-switch mechanism.
 For the 2017 model, 8.1% of service events so far have concerned keyboard issues.

-Eight of the 118 2014 MacBook Pro models that needed a keyboard repair were brought back for a second repair within 90 days.
+Eight of the 118 2014 MacBook Pro models that needed a keyboard repair in Apple Insider’s research were brought back for a second repair within 90 days.
 For the 2015 MacBook Pro, the same applied to six out of 114.
 None came back for a third fix.

 However, for the 2016 MacBook Pro, things took a turn for the worse, with 51 out of 165 keyboard repairs requiring a second look within 90 days.
 10 came back for a third repair.
 For the 2017 MacBook Pro, the figure was slightly less bad, with 17 out of 94 returning once, and three returning twice.